jwallwork23/TohokuAdapt/README.md

     * explicit and implicit a posteriori error estimators based on shallow water residuals;
     * a 'domain of dependence' type estimator as used in Davis and LeVeque 2016;
     * goal-oriented mesh adaptivity, weighting error estimates by adjoint solution data.
-* Additional ``advection-diffusion`` test problem, defined on a rectangular model domain.

 For feedback, comments and questions, please email j.wallwork16@imperial.ac.uk.